arturonavax/env/docs/mac_os.md

   - The most frequent windows are assigned to "All desktops", in the Dock -> Right-click on the app -> Options -> Assign To -> All Desktops.

-  - Switch spaces: `Ctrl-LeftArrow` or `Ctrl-RightArrow` or Swipe left/right using three fingers (or four fingers).
+  - Switch spaces: `Control-LeftArrow` or `Control-RightArrow` or Swipe left/right using three fingers (or four fingers).

-  - Switch spaces quickly: `Ctrl-1` or `Ctrl-2` or etc etc...
+  - Switch spaces quickly: `Control-1` or `Control-2` or etc etc...
 Configuring it in System Settings -> Keyboard -> Keyboard Shortcuts -> Mission Control -> Mission Control -> Switch to Desktop X (While the Desktops are active).

 - When the "Enter to send message" does not work: `Fn-Enter`